milanwiedemann/suddengains/cran-comments.md

 ## Resubmission
 This is a resubmission.
-This fix allows to suppress the package startup message.
+This fix adds \value to .Rd files regarding exported methods and explain the functions results in the documentation.